brahianrosswill/ComfyUI-geltz/README.md

 ### vectorpusher

 Improve adherence to prompts.
-Implements a conditioning node `vectorpusher` that tokenizes the prompt and, for each CLIP token, nudges its embedding toward a soft top-k neighbor blend using an entropy- and attention-scaled trust-region step with a KL bound and angle cap.
+Adds a conditioning node `vectorpusher` that tokenizes the prompt and, for each CLIP token, nudges its embedding toward a soft top-k neighbor blend using an entropy and attention-scaled trust-region step with a KL bound and angle cap.

 Re-encodes the adjusted tokens to `CONDITIONING`, returns a params string, and registers the node.
 Inspired by [Vector Sculptor from Extraltodeus.](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI)